 - After a few seconds, you will see colorful, Wi-Fi-like bars appear at the top of your essay draft.
 This is called your holistic feedback.

-- You will also notice that Revision Assistant highlighted certain sentences in your essay and icons popped up next to the highlighted sentences.
+- If you're working on Signal Check assignment (teal header), you will also notice that Revision Assistant highlighted certain sentences in your essay and icons popped up next to the highlighted sentences.
 This is called your sentence-level feedback.

 Available on Signal Check and Expansion Pack Assignments